 Reasonable amounts of natural driftwood may be gathered from ocean-facing beaches.
-The collection of driftwood for fires is prohibited on Tomales Bay.
+The collection of driftwood for fires is prohibited along Tomales Bay.
 Driftwood should be dry and clean (i.e., no wood coated with creosote or other chemicals; no plywood or other materials with glue; no wood embedded with nails or other metal objects), and shouldn't be much larger or longer than your leg.

 If you bring firewood from outside of the park, wait until you are in West Marin before purchasing the firewood to reduce the risk of spreading insect pests or diseases.
 Firewood can carry invasive insects and diseases that can kill native trees.
 New infestations of these insects and diseases can destroy our forests, lessen property values, and cost a great deal to monitor, manage and control.

 Sudden Oak Death

 In particular, do not bring oak, fir, redwood, madrone, tanoak, or other species that are susceptible to Phytophthora ramorum unless they are certified to be free of this fungus that causes Sudden Oak Death.
 You can find a list of plants that either are hosts for or are associated with Phytophthora ramorum at APHIS List of Regulated Hosts and Plants Proven or Associated with Phytophthora ramorum (173 KB PD) or in paragraph (d) or (e) of Code of Federal Regulations Title 7, Ch.
 3, Part 301, Subpart X—Phytophthora Ramorum, Sec.
 92-2.
 To limit the spread of Phytophthora ramorum, please do not transport wood from these species.
 Visit the California Oak Mortality Task Force's and the Animal and Plant Health Inspection Service's websites for more information.

 The fire may not be more than 0.9 meters (36 inches) in diameter.